NBA Rumors: Rockets Could Trade Knight, Chriss & Draft Pick To Magic For Terrence Ross, Per ‘Bleacher Report’

 — Reid Forgrave (@ReidForgrave) January 16, 2019

 Aside from addressing their problem in the wing, the Rockets will improve their backcourt depth with the acquisition of veteran point guard D.J.
 Augustin.
-The Rockets may already have Austin Rivers to serve as the primary back of for Chris Paul, but having Augustin will give them insurance if something bad happens once again to CP3 during the 2018-19 NBA season.
+The Rockets may already have Austin Rivers to serve as the primary backup for Chris Paul, but having Augustin will give them insurance if something bad happens once again to CP3 during the 2018-19 NBA season.
 Despite his age, Augustin could still be a reliable contributor for the Rockets.
 In 49 games he played, Augustin is averaging 11.6 points and 4.7 assists on 46.4 percent shooting from the field and 43.3 percent shooting from beyond the arc.

 The Magic may ask the Rockets for more trade assets in exchange for Terrence Ross, but as Fromal noted, it is less likely that Orlando can get a better offer from a player who will be an unrestricted free agent after the season.